 ISL/SoS administers several statewide grants.
 There’s one for technology to “bridge the digital divide” and one for a mentoring program, just to give a couple examples.

 Of library construction grant programs there are two.
-One of them is the Live & Learn Construction Grant, a relatively small grant awarded annually to libraries for projects such as replacing roofs or improving accessibility of facilities.
+One of them is the Live & Learn Construction Grant, a relatively small grant awarded annually to libraries for projects such as replacing roofs or improving accessibility to facilities.
 The other is the Illinois Public Library Construction Grant, new for FY2013 beginning July 1, 2012, which helps fund new library construction and expansions.

 It’s primarily the latter grant we’re concerned with, but sometimes handy to be able to distinguish the two when news sources are vague, or for comparison purposes.